 Choosing a model from the 500 series or 800 series will give you features like advanced drying (800 series models come with a cool new drying system - read more about it in our Bosch dishwasher reviews) and even quieter operation.

 KitchenAid offers a more limited range of panel ready models - as of this writing, only two of their dishwasher models are panel ready.
 These are standard depth models, around 24 and 3/4 inches deep, so keep that in mind if you are aiming for the integrated look.
-The KitchenAid KDTE204EPA is $1,099 while the KitchenAid KDTM504EPA is $1,599.
-As of this writing, both models are highly rated, although the less expensive model has proven to be more popular overall!
+The KitchenAid KDTE304LPA is $1,149 while the KitchenAid KDTM704LPA is $1,699.
+Check out our KitchenAid panel ready dishwasher reviews for more info.

-Ball bearing glides on the upper rack, a third rack for flatware, and 46 dBA operation (44 dBA for the more expensive model) are all expected higher-end features found in these models.
-The ProScrub option uses 40 targeted spray jets to eliminate stubborn messes like baked-on foods.
-The higher-end model expands this with the ProScrub Upper, which adds two concentrated spray zones in the upper rack for cleaning inside of deep, narrow items like vases or water bottles.
+Ball-bearing glides on the upper and third racks, a third rack for flatware, and whisper-quiet 39 dBA operation (44 dBA for the more expensive model) are all expected higher-end features found in the cheaper model.
+The ProWash cycle allows for automatically sensing the soil level and makes adjustments accordingly throughout the wash cycle.
+The higher-end model has the ProScrub® option, with 40 targeted spray jets instead of soaking and pre-scrubbing stubborn baked-on foods by hand, which has even been expanded - there are also two concentrated spray zones in the upper rack for cleaning deep or oddly shaped items.

 Fisher & Paykel